White Peacock Butterfly

 So to jazz it up, I decided to do some awesome paintings of butterflies.

 The butterfly is painted fairly realistic.
-Around the outside there is lot of color and Penta flowers that are loved by butterflies.
+Around the outside there is lot of color and the Penta flowers butterflies love.

-Lots of color and texture made this a lively butterfly painting.
+- The extra color and texture creates a free and lively painting.

 White Peacock detail-1